-Carolyn’s scholarship is focused on issues of gender and sexuality in nineteenth-century British literature and culture.
-Her scholarly focus on dynamics of power and authority has translated into Carolyn’s institutional leadership, where her proudest work has occurred in the development of diverse, inclusive communities for faculty, students, and staff.
+Carolyn’s scholarship is focused on issues of gender and sexuality in nineteenth-century British literature and culture; Princeton University Press published her most recent book, Chains of Love and Beauty: The Diary of Michael Field, in April 2022.
+Carolyn’s scholarly focus on dynamics of power and authority has translated into institutional leadership, where her proudest work has occurred in the development of diverse, inclusive communities for faculty, students, and staff.
 Carolyn works closely with the ACLU of New Hampshire on a range of civil rights issues, and serves on the board of Northern Stage Theater, a professional theater company in White River Junction, VT.
-Carolyn is the section editor for higher education for Public Books, a digital publication dedicated to connecting academic specialists with broader audiences.

-Like many academics, Carolyn is part of a dual-academic-career couple: her spouse, Paul Young, is Associate Professor and Chair of Film and Media Studies at Dartmouth.
-Carolyn and Paul are parents to an elementary-school aged son, who is majoring in Legos and Minecraft.
+Like many academics, Carolyn is part of a dual-academic-career couple: her spouse, Paul Young, is Associate Professor of Film and Media Studies at Dartmouth.
+Carolyn and Paul are parents to a middle-school aged son.